mambreyanseda/recipes/description.md

 Deleted!
 ```

+Possible outcomes:
+- Recipe found and confirmed → "Deleted!"
+- Recipe not found → "Recipe not found."
+- User says anything other than 'y'/'yes' → Deletion cancelled

-**Option 6 - Count recipe calories:** This was fun to implement.
-It adds up all the calories from the ingredients in a recipe automatically.
+**Option 6 - Count recipe calories:** It adds up all the calories from the ingredients in a recipe automatically.

 ```
 Enter recipe name (or 'back' to cancel): Greek Salad The recipe ID is 1
 Total calories: 210 cal
 ```

+Possible outcomes:
+- Recipe found → Shows ID and total calories
+- Recipe not found → "Recipe not found."
+- Recipe has no ingredients → "No ingredients."

 ### 2. Ingredients Menu